istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 test: no
 ---

 In most cases, a cluster administrator will deploy the Istio mesh infrastructure.
-Once Istio is successfully deployed in ambient mode, it will be transparently available to applications deployed by all users in namespaces that have been configured to use it.
+Once Istio is successfully deployed with support for the ambient {{< gloss >}}data plane{{< /gloss >}} mode, it will be transparently available to applications deployed by all users in namespaces that have been configured to use it.

-## Enabling ambient for an application
+## Enabling ambient mode for an application in the mesh

-To add an applications or namespaces to the ambient mesh, add the label `istio.io/dataplane-mode=ambient` to the corresponding resource.
+To add an applications or namespaces to the mesh in ambient mode, add the label `istio.io/dataplane-mode=ambient` to the corresponding resource.
 You can apply this label to a namespace or to an individual pod.

-Ambient mode can be seamlessly enabled (or disabled) completely transparently as far as the application pods are concerned.
-Unlike when operating in {{< gloss >}}sidecar{{< /gloss >}} mode, there is no need to restart applications to add them to the mesh, and they will not show as having an extra container deployed in their pod.
+The ambient data plane mode can be seamlessly enabled (or disabled) completely transparently as far as the application pods are concerned.
+Unlike the {{< gloss >}}sidecar{{< /gloss >}} data plane mode, there is no need to restart applications to add them to the mesh, and they will not show as having an extra container deployed in their pod.

-## Communicating between pods in different modes
+## Communicating between pods in different data plane modes

-There are multiple options for interoperability between ambient pods and non-ambient endpoints (including Kubernetes application pods, Istio gateways or Kubernetes Gateway API instances).
+There are multiple options for interoperability between application pods using the ambient data plane mode, and non-ambient endpoints (including Kubernetes application pods, Istio gateways or Kubernetes Gateway API instances).
 This interoperability provides multiple options for seamlessly integrating ambient and non-ambient workloads within the same Istio mesh, allowing for phased introduction of ambient capability as best suits the needs of your mesh deployment and operation.

 ### Pods outside the mesh